Virtualization to cloud: Planning, executing a private cloud migration

 As companies seek faster, better and cheaper IT resources, hybrid clouds seem like a natural fit.
 They allow IT to shift workloads between internal data centers and a commercial public cloud provider during peak periods.
 For growing businesses with variable needs, cloud computing can reduce costs while boosting project flexibility and time to market.

 But the cloud still raises IT hackles.
 Managers worry that clouds violate traditional departmental domains and practices, and organizational inertia can run deep.
 A cloud also imposes new demands on IT infrastructure, from networks to servers, and can strain the relationships between their respective teams.
-And
+And cloud pricing and licensing continue to pose serious challenges that further entrench divisions and cut into cost savings.

 Still, cloud computing has begun to gain traction in corners of the enterprise.
 So how can departments bogged down by inertia take the next step?
 They can start by considering some of the factors that block many cloud implementations, including their own long-standing silos.
 Let's look at each of these cloud computing blockers, starting with the network challenges and security fears.